 So, the government can be stubborn, and say that we will never go to the IMF and keep borrowing from the commercial market at higher rates, which future governments will have to pay.

 When we go back to the IMF they’re going to put very harsh conditions and I think the government will have to balance whether they want to accept those harsh conditions or they want to accept higher interest payments on commercial loans.
 This is a choice the government will have to make.

-Dr. Kaiser Bengali has been economic advisor to the Governments of Baluchistan and Sindh.
-He has headed prestigious institutions like Social Policy and Development Center (SPDC), Karachi and Sustainable Development Policy Institute (SDPI), Islamabad.
-The views expressed in this article are author’s own and do not necessarily reflect the editorial policy of Global Village Space.
+Dr. Kaiser Bengali has been an economic advisor to the governments of Baluchistan and Sindh.
+He has headed prestigious institutions like Social Policy and Development Center (SPDC), Karachi, and Sustainable Development Policy Institute (SDPI), Islamabad.